 Oven Fried Chicken

 2020 has had a turbulent take-off.
 Everyone seems to be on edge including the President of the United States.
 What makes his despair even more virulent and horrific is that his agitation has a tendency to become the direct cause of not only American despair but specific misery and uneasiness worldwide.
 Lives are lost, in turn whole cultures and familial patterns are shattered.
 The world would be so much better if people like Chump were not passive-aggressive and dealt with their problems head-on as opposed to taking their frustrations out on innocent bystanders.
 But that is not our current situation.
+Chicken is what some might label the president; maybe even Oven Fried Chicken.

 I attended a NCAA Division I college basketball game last night and felt like an interloper the entire time despite the fact I am an alumna of both the schools that played.
 Fans and members of the home team band alike yelled out some of the most vicious, vile insults I have ever heard at a sporting event.
 If this is the definition of a 21st century, institute of higher learning, I would not have my child participating.
 The fanatics were over and above older, White and male.
 The players, assuredly the opposite.
 I asked my Georgetown law school educated friend (she bought the tickets) if we as a society were properly teaching our kids how to lose gracefully.
 She without hesitation replied “no.”